 Lamb is typically used in the recipe and is simmered in a flavorful tomato sauce that has a slight tartness to it.
 Traditionally, the stew is soured with unripe grapes, known as "ghooreh" in Persian, but dried limes or lemon and lime juice can also be used as substitutes.

-Khoresh bademjan is popular at Persian gatherings, along with fesenjan and ghormeh sabzi.
-This dish can also be made vegan by omitting the meat, which is also a traditional stew in Iran.
+I love eggplants and this is one of my favorite Persian stews, along with fesenjan and ghormeh sabzi.
+It is also popular at Persian gatherings.
+You can make it vegan by omitting the meat, which is also a traditional stew in Iran.
 Another variation is to add yellow split peas to the stew, known as khoresh-e gheymeh bademjan.

 - Meat: Traditional choices are lamb, beef or veal.
 But you can use goat or chicken legs without skin.
 Lamb leg or shoulder with bone works best, as that adds a lot of flavor.
 Cooking time for chicken is about an hour and extra water is not necessary.
 Check vegetarian or vegan options under “variations”.